 Customising Maps with DFS

-Digimap for Schools allows users to customise their maps, adding photographs, annotations measurements, buffers and text to their maps.
-This webinar will showcase the potential of this functionality along with the ability to add ‘point’ files to you map.
+Digimap for Schools allows users to customise their maps, adding photographs, drawings, measurements, buffers and text to their maps.
+This webinar will showcase the potential of this functionality along with the ability to add data files to your map.

 In this webinar you will learn about using the maps and annotation tools in Digimap for Schools to map urban and rural land use.
 This webinar is aimed at secondary level field and course work e.g National 4/5, Higher/Advance higher, GCSE and A Level.
 You will learn how to add shaded areas to the map to represent different types of land use and how to create a key for your map.

 We will introduce some simple GIS concepts which will be simple and easy to implement in secondary schools.